kamleshp214/truthscan/README.md

 ---

-**Disclaimer**: This tool provides an automated assessment and should not be the sole basis for determining the veracity of news.
-Always cross-check information with multiple reliable sources.
+*Note: This tool is designed for educational and informational purposes.
+It should be used as part of a broader media literacy approach.*